Zaghawa people: History

-The earliest recorded mention of the Zaghawa comes from the 9th century Arab geographer Ya'qubi, who wrote of them as the “Zaghawa who live in a place called Kanem”, and proceeded to list a string of other kingdoms under Zaghawa rule.
+The earliest recorded mention of the Zaghawa comes from the 9th century Arab geographer al-Ya'qubi, who wrote of them as the “Zaghawa who live in a place called Kanem”, and proceeded to list a string of other kingdoms under Zaghawa rule.
 Historically, the Zaghawa people held a sort of hegemony over most of the smaller societies that stretched along the Sahel between Lake Chad to Darfur in Western Sudan.

 Zaghawa people's distribution in Chad and Sudan.

 The Zaghawa people were trading with the Nile region and the Maghreb regions by the 1st millennium.
 The earliest references to them in 8th-century texts are made jointly with the Toubou people of northern Chad and southern Libya, and scholars believe the two are related ethnic groups.
 The 11th century texts mention that the kings of the Zaghawa kingdom had accepted Islam, and were at least nominally Muslims.

 Early Arabic accounts describe the Zaghawa to be "black nomads".
 The 12th-century geographer Muhammad al-Idrisi and the 13th-century Yaqut al-Hamawi describe the Zaghawa influence around an oasis-centered system and mention the towns of Kanem, Manan and Anjimi.

-However, ibn Sa'id al-Maghribi, writing in 1270. states that Manan was the capital of Kanem kingdom until the Sayfawa dynasty rulers converted to Islam, conquered the region, and thereafter the capital shifted to Njimi.
+However, ibn Sa'id al-Maghribi, writing in 1270. states that Manan was the capital of the Kanem kingdom until the Sayfawa dynasty rulers converted to Islam, conquered the region, and thereafter the capital shifted to Njimi.
 The Zaghawa continued to live in Manan, wrote ibn Said.
 The records of Kanem do not mention Zaghawa, and they were likely displaced and they then moved into the region they are currently found.
 This region is called Dar Zaghawa, or the "land of the Zaghawa".

 Although Zaghawa power was broken by the rise of Kanem in the Lake Chad region, Zaghawa retained control over a considerable portion of the lands lying east of Kanem, and it is only in the late 14th century that Darfur is mentioned as an independent state by the Mamluk Sultanate historian and geographer al-Maqrizi.
 Following the rise of Darfur and the Kanem-Bornu Empire, the Zaghawa appear to have controlled only desert areas and ceased to be a major regional power.